pedroCollogno/satisfied/README.md

 Extract it as instructed in the README, and add the `.../w64devkit/bin` folder to your `PATH` environment variable.

 #### Other platform, cross-compiling
+Not tested but it should work; it may need some tweaks, (at least for the icon).

 Refers to the [raylib-go](https://github.com/bonoboris/raylib-go) instructions for your platform.

-This should be enough as the project is not using any external dependencies other than raylib-go.

 #### Debug build
 ```sh